yuehaowong/devOpsDemo/README-DOCKER.md

         - A **volumes** key that contains an array.

-            - In our single element here, we'll want to mount a volume we'll call 'dev-db-volume' to the `/var/lib/postgresql/data` directory in the container.
+            - In our single element here, we'll want to mount a named volume we'll call 'dev-db-volume' to the `/var/lib/postgresql/data` directory in the container.
 This is where postgres stores the actual data files that make up your database.
 This volume will persist the data between container starts and stops.

-    - Under the **volumes** dictionary, add an empty **dev-db-volume** key.
+    - Under the **volumes** dictionary, create the named volume with an empty **dev-db-volume** key.

     - We only want our **dev** service to start _after_ our **postgres-db** service has started.
 We can do that by adding a **depends_on** array to our **dev** dictionary and set the first element to **postgres-db**